nimeshupadhyay12/Documentation/Infrastucture Engieering/README.md

 ## What is Apache?

 Apache HTTP Server is one of the world's most widely used open-source web servers.
+What is Apache?

+Apache HTTP Server is one of the world's most widely used open-source web servers.
+It is responsible for receiving requests from web browsers and serving web content such as HTML pages, images, CSS files, JavaScript files, and backend application responses.

+Apache has been a foundational technology of the Internet for decades and continues to power millions of websites globally.

+Why Apache is Important

+Apache allows organizations to host websites, applications, APIs, and internal services.
+It supports extensive customization through modules and integrates with technologies such as PHP, Python, SSL/TLS, reverse proxies, and Web Application Firewalls.

+Its flexibility and reliability make it a preferred choice for both small businesses and large enterprises.
 It is responsible for:

 * Serving web pages